tembot-umich/monty/README.md

-# Monty Project: Queues, Stacks, and Heaps in C Programming
+# Queues, Stacks, and Heaps in C Programming

 The Monty Project is an open-source project aimed at implementing data structures like queues, stacks, and heaps in C programming language.
 It provides a solid foundation for beginners to learn about these essential data structures.